Hi, I am Chad. I’ve got some great stretches you can do at work to counteract the negative effects of being seated all day long.

 CLICK HERE to watch the YouTube video.

 We have an easy concept that we would like you to follow in our Sitting Solution Program.
-It’s important to move for 2 to 4 minutes every 30 to 45 minutes in order to prevent things like stagnation and adaptation.
-Today, we’ve got a really great mini-routine for you to do that doesn’t involve any equipment.
+It’s important to move for 2 to 4 minutes every 30 to 45 minutes to prevent things like stagnation and adaptation.
+Today, we’ve got a great mini-routine for you to do that doesn’t involve any equipment.
 It’s very simple.
 You can even do it if you are in a cubicle or have limited space.

 What we are going to do here is 2 Rounds of:

 Have your clock or timer in the background.
 Do these movements twice.
 These two movements address many of the issues we face from frequently sitting.
 You can go through these great stretches to do at work with me.
 I will explain how to do these movements as we go along.

 The clock is starting.
 Let’s go for it.

 These are samples of great stretches to do at work: